Sidd-niv/result-server-project-python-backend/README.md

 Which is done by sessions

-*Task-2 was to give CURD to admin
-For both students and teacher login and student database
+*Task-2 was to give CURD to admin for both students and teacher login related changes and same for student database